Alex-Addy/CS-Fine_grained_TSP_ACO/report.md

 </table>

 ####Conclusions:

+From the data gathered we can make no inferences about the efficiency of the implementation, or the speed gained by making it parallel.

+However there are a few things we can glean from the data.
+As this is a heuristic approach, it is not expected to arrive the best solution, but in order for it to be useful it should be within a reasonable amount of the best route.
+Usually this amount is expressed as a percentage.
+Ideally our solution would give an answer within 5% of the best answer, and it did for the 17 city data set.
+However it was just under 10% off in the 24 city case, and just above 10% for the 48 city case.
+This may be corrected by tweaking the constants, allowing for more iterations, changing the number of ants, or even a combination of all of them.

+The problem with this algorithm having so many constants is that changing them to get better answers for a particular data set can also make it give worse answers for the different data set.
+There is a difficult problem here which was not discussed at all in the paper we worked off of.

 ###References:
 [0] Ali Hadian, Saeed Shahrivari and Behrouz Minaei-bidgoli.
 Article: Fine-grained Parallel Ant Colony System for Shared-Memory Architectures.
 International Journal of Computer Applications 53(8):8-13, September 2012.
 Published by Foundation of Computer Science, New York, USA.